Linux Kernel Module to Drop Packets captured via netfilter hooks

 Here is my sample Kernel Module to drop packets (i.e sk_buff instance) captured via netfilter hooks.
 When you want to drop packets in your custom netfilter hooks make sure you never do a manual kfree_skb(skb) API call.
 Since it is anyway performed once the flow of the code moves out of your kernel module netfilter hook.
 All you need to do is to return NF_DROP to drop gracefully the desired packet.
 Here is my detailed video and a sample Linux Kernel module.

-Download this episode my entire kernel module sample code, make file, clean script HERE.
+Download this episode my entire kernel module sample code, make file, clean script which I hosted in my GitHub Repo.
 And here is the source code for a quick reference.

 /* pkt_drop.c